CSCfi/csc-user-guide/docs/apps/gromacs.md

 export OMP_NUM_THREADS=1

-# Create a list for the directories, convenient if there are many
+# Create a list of the directories, convenient if there are many
 list=()
 for i in `seq 8`
 do